The Wrap Around Spider and the Man Who Discovered It

 The Count later moved to Munich and began classifying spiders that his American friends would send him, eventually writing the much-acclaimed Die Spinnen Amerikas (The Spiders of America)—and probably giving Margarete a fright or two with those first-arriving boxes of spiders.
 He was even a bit of an artist, providing sharp and detailed illustrations.

-In 1886, about three years before his death from cerebral tuberculomas (a serious form of tuberculosis), Count Eugen shared his knowledge of the wrap around spider and made the little arachnid “official.”
+In 1886, about three years before his death from cerebral tuberculomas (a serious form of tuberculosis), Count Eugen introduced the world to the wrap-around spider, formally cataloging this diminutive arachnid.

 Oh, come on now, would you have kept the spiders?